iamgerwin/nova-infinite-scroll/README.md

 ### Infinite scroll not working?

-- Ensure the trait is added to your Resource
+- **Most Common**: Ensure the `HasInfiniteScroll` trait is added to your Resource
 - Check browser console for JavaScript errors
-- Verify `nova-infinite-scroll.enabled` is `true` in config
+- If using global mode, verify `nova-infinite-scroll.enabled` is `true` in config
 - Confirm the resource isn't in `excluded_resources`
+- Clear browser cache and reload the page

 ### Loading indicator doesn't show?